 Paris has 2.275 million inhabitants (last census in 2011).
-She is the core of the Paris metropolitan area, known as Ile de France region (11.9 million people).
+She is the core of Grand Paris Metropolitan Area (7,2 million inhabitants) and Ile de France region (11.9 million people).

 From the Romans to today's Vth Republic, Paris has a rich 2000 year history.
 See details of Paris history.

 The French tradition of good food and wine still prevails in many restaurants, including gastronomic restaurants and excellent family style places.